-Have you ever gone to the salon with your dream haircut in mind, only to turn around for the big reveal and be disappointed when you catch your reflection in the mirror?
-We’ve been there—everyone has a bad haircut story, trust us.
-That’s why, before hopping into your stylist’s chair at the salon, it’s always a good idea to ask yourself a few simple questions that can help you decide on your new cut.
-Whether you’re considering a short hairstyle, a medium cut, or a long one, or deciding between the latest hairstyle trend and something traditional, make sure to ask yourself these 11 questions before you start chopping your locks.
+That’s why — before hopping into your stylist’s chair at the salon — it’s always a good idea to ask yourself a few simple questions that can help you decide on your new cut.
+Whether you’re considering a short hairstyle, a medium cut, or a long one, or deciding between the latest hairstyle trend and something traditional, make sure to ask yourself these 14 questions before you start chopping your locks.

-To make sure that the cut you choose fits your face shape, sit down with your stylist, and discuss your options.
-To prepare for your salon visit, you can also read up on The Best Haircuts for Every Face Shape.
+To make sure that the cut you choose fits your face shape, it’s best to sit down with your stylist beforehand and discuss your options.

 Before you get a new cut, you should also think about how much maintenance this style will require.
-What’s most important is to find a haircut that will fit into your lifestyle!
-If you’re a low-key kind of gal, for example, then a super-short pixie cut might not be the right haircut for you, since you’ll have to get trims often.
+What’s most important is to find a haircut that will fit into your lifestyle.
+If you’re more low-key, for example, then a super-short pixie cut might not be the right haircut for you, since you’ll have to get trims often.
 Or, if you never use heat tools, you might want a haircut that’s more low-maintenance and necessitates minimal styling.

 Another example: Do you work out frequently?
 If so, then you’ll probably want a haircut that’s easy to pull back into a ponytail.
-Whatever your lifestyle is like, just be sure to do your research or talk it out with your stylist before they pick up their scissors.
+Whatever your lifestyle, just be sure to do your research or talk it out with your stylist before they pick up their scissors.

 We’ve all been in a stylist’s chair wondering the same thing: Will I be able to recreate this look on my own?
-Professionals are able to create bouncy blowouts, sleek-looking strands, and the most beautiful-looking curls with what seems to be almost no effort at all.
-But will you be able to do the same at home?
-You want to make sure that you choose a haircut that you’ll be comfortable styling by yourself on a daily basis.
+Professionals are able to create bouncy blowouts, sleek-looking strands, and the most beautiful curls with what seems to be almost no effort at all.
+But, you want to make sure that you choose a haircut that you’ll be comfortable styling by yourself on a daily basis.

-If you aren’t savvy when it comes to hairstyling, ask your stylist for a cut that only needs a few quick spritzes of wave spray or a dollop of the L’Oréal Paris Studio Line Overworked Hair Putty to style.
+If you aren’t savvy when it comes to hairstyling, ask your stylist for a cut that only needs one styling product to look salon-ready.
+We love the L’Oréal Paris Studio Line Overworked Hair Putty because it adds texture to the hair to create any style.